Information On 3rd and 4th Degree Tears

 • Your stiches are coming apart and the tear is not healing.

-• You have problems controlling your urine or you can not control your bowels or flatus (passing wind).
+• You have problems controlling your urine or bowels or flatus (passing wind).

-• You continue to rush to the toilet to open your bowels.
+• You need to rush to the toilet to open your bowels due to incontinence problems.

 • You have any other worries or concerns.